nata1993/tarbimise_graafik/readme.md

 Pretty sure other electricity providers also do not share such data.
 They only give you how much you have consumed (kwh).
 In order to know how much you used electricity in a monetary value, this web application has been created.~~
-Elering AS have finnaly option to read your consumption also in monetary values!
+Elering AS has finnaly option to read your consumption also in monetary values!
 However, they lack on tools and statistics to compile much more detailed data for you.
 Hence this tool has been created.

 Application takes CSV file filled with data either from Eesti Gaas or from Elektrilevi.
 You have to export